"Are we in a Bonhoeffer Moment?"

 In the past religious sacredness was experienced as awe in face of frightening things like untamed nature, roaring oceans, dangerous snowy peaks, violent storms, the earthquake on the Sinai, and a God of judgement and condemnation.
 Temples and religious objects were thought of as untouchable, moral laws as immutable, and certain secular things as taboo, impure, polluted, or intrinsically evil.
 But the modern Prometheus as conquered nature and the God of Judgement has become a God of love.
 Nothing frightens us anymore.

 Where do we go from here?
-Nowhere!The call to holiness and conversion rings like the sing-song of preachers who seem holy because they have escaped into pious abstractions.
-This position is insufficient because the robber barons have taken control over most institutions.
+Intellectual and spiritual resistanceThe call to holiness and conversion may ring like the sing-song of pious generalities which are inappropriate today because the robber barons have taken control over most institutions.
+Conversion today must begin with resitance to our enslaving conditions.

-- Our cell phones keep us in a constant stage of anxiety about people and things.:On average, Americans check their phones 46 times per day (74 times among those aged 18 to 24) which amounts to 195 minutes per day (more than 3 hours!).
-The robber barons want you to.
+- Our cell phones keep us in a constant stage of anxiety about people and things.On average, Americans check their phones 46 times per day (74 times among those aged 18 to 24) which amounts to 195 minutes per day (more than 3 hours!).
+The robber barons want us to do so.

 - Universities teach us that truth is relative – relative to what? – hence there is nothing sacred in knowledge because, according to the Sophists of yesteryear and today, "man is the measure of all things" – no explanation needed.
-The robber barons want it so.
+The robber barons think it should be so.

--Our children are breast-fed on media milk; they learn about sex and intimacy, about life and death, from screen as soon as they can watch, outside adult guidance.
-The robber barons want it so.
+-Our children are breast-fed on media milk; they learn about sex and intimacy, about life and death, from screen as soon as they can watch, with litle or no adult guidance.
+The robber barons kuje it to be so.